M-J-Robbins/good-email-code/email-code/link-button.md

   We add `letter-spacing:` to the amount of padding we want, and a `&nbsp;` so that spacing has something to apply to.

   By adding the `&nbsp;` we've just increased the padding a little so the value is now more than the desired amount, to remove that extra space we make the `&nbsp;` zero width by setting `mso-font-width:-100%`.

+  T-Online will render code in MSO comments, so will end up with double padding.
+We can fix this by adding a `hidden` attribute so T-Online will remove the `<i>` element but Outlook will ignore this.

 ### Add bottom padding